Causal inference for social network data: Methods

-For the remainder of Section \ref{sec:methods}, we describe CAN estimators of causal effects under two different sets of assumptions.
-One set of assumptions allows dependence due to direct transmission but not latent variable dependence, as in \citet{vanderlaan2012}; under this set of assumptions our estimators inherit the efficiency properties from \citet{vanderlaan2012}.
-The other set of assumptions allows dependence due to direct transmission and latent variable dependence; under this set of assumptions our estimators are CAN but may not be efficient.
-Our main result is the proof of asymptotic normality under an asymptotic regime in which the number of ties for a given individual may grow with sample size in Section \ref{sub:Asymptotic-normality}.

-In Section \ref{sec:inference} we describe statistical inference for the estimators introduced in Section \ref{sec:methods}.
-We consider two different classes of estimators: estimators that marginalize over baseline covariates and estimators that condition on baseline covariates.
-In some cases, variance estimation is facilitated by conditioning on covariates.
-Under the assumptions encoded in the structural equation model in Section \ref{sub:SEM}, the conditional estimator is in fact consistent for the marginal estimand.
-However, conditional estimators have smaller variance and inference about the conditional estimand cannot be interpreted as inference about the marginal estimand.
-All of our estimands and estimators condition on the observed network as given by the adjacency matrix $\mathbf{A}$.
-Table 1 summarizes the relationships among the two sets of assumptions (with and without latent variable dependence) and the two classes of estimators (marginal over $\mathbf{C}$ and conditional on $\mathbf{C}$) according to their properties and according to the limitations of our proposed methods.

-In \ref{sec:Extensions} we describe more elaborate interventions and causal questions that can be addressed by our methods and that may be of interest specifically in the context of social network data.
-However, we focus throughout on single treatment.
-Longitudinal interventions are also possible but we leave the details for future work.
-In addition, we state our results under the assumption that all variables take values on discrete sets.
-Analogous results are valid for other types of random variables: it is straightforward to extend our notation and results to continuous covariates and outcomes, but continuous treatments are more complicated (see \citealp{vanderlaan2012}).
+The estimating procedure that we describe in this section is based on \citet{vanderlaan2012}, but we generalize the results to a broader class of causal effects, to more general and pervasive forms of dependence among observations, and to more realistic asymptotic regimes.
+We focus throughout on single time-point treatments.
+Longitudinal interventions are also possible under the theory introduced here, in particular because the longitudinal extension of our structural equation model implies that, for each time point and after conditioning on the past, the data exhibit no more dependence than the single-time point case.
+We leave the details for future work.
+We state our results under the assumption that all variables take values in discrete sets.
+Analogous results are valid for other types of random variables: it is straightforward to extend our notation and central limit theorem to continuous covariates and outcomes, but continuous treatments, which are not standard in causal inference, are more challenging (see \citealp{vanderlaan2012}).
+For estimands that condition on $\mathbf{C}$, our theoretical results hold immediately if $\mathbf{C}$ is discrete but may require additional assumptions for continuous $\mathbf{C}$.